 The First National Bank Of Decatur

-The First National Bank Of Decatur in Illinois printed $89,550 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1864 and stopped printing money in 1870, which equals a 7 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Decatur issued 3 different types and denominations of national currency.
+The First National Bank Of Decatur in Michigan printed $212,520 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1870 and stopped printing money in 1890, which equals a 21 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Decatur issued 4 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Decatur was located in Macon County.
-It was assigned charter number 477.
+For the record, The First National Bank Of Decatur was located in Van Buren County.
+It was assigned charter number 1722.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Decatur also printed 3,750 sheets of $5 series of 1875 national bank notes.
-Hundreds of banks had sheet outputs between 2,500 and 5,000.
-That is pretty typical for a medium sized national bank in the 1870s.
+The First National Bank Of Decatur also printed 5,751 sheets of $5 series of 1875 national bank notes.
+A print range between 5,000 and 10,000 is a pretty high number.
+But you have to remember we are talking about bank notes from the 1870s and 1880s.
+Even banks with high issue numbers could be rare today.
 Series of 1875 $5 bills are some of the most commonly encountered bank notes from the first charter series.
 Only the original series $1 bill is more available.
 Some banks exclusively issued five dollar bills.
 So if you want an example from one of those banks then you don’t have many options.
 These notes have a rounded red seal and red serial numbers.
 They also all have a red charter number.

 Series of 1875 $5 National Bank Note